Skip to main content

 Juk (Porridge)

-Rice porridge eaten for breakfast or when feeling unwell.
-Can be plain or mixed with vegetables, seafood, or meat.
+Rice porridge, eaten at breakfast or when someone is under the weather.
+It can be plain or cooked with vegetables, seafood, or meat.

 Kkaennip